ImanZulhakim/RestaurantReviewSystem/README.md

 # About
-This is a project for SKIP2103 Advance Programming course
+This is a project for SKIP2103 Advance Programming course.

 # RestaurantReviewSystem

-If error encountered
+If error encountered:
 1. GUI>jFrame>set layout> absolute layout
 2. install j-connector